 Seed collected by Panayoti Kelaidis in Lesotho, Southern Africa.
 It's the highest altitude collection that we know of.
 It has overwintered in Denver with snow cover.
 Generally considered Zone 7.
 Colorful orange flowers on foot tall stems in early summer.
 3 year old plant $15.

 An amazing breakthrough in Desert Willow selection.
 'Desert Willie' is a dwarf strain to only 6 feet high and wide!
 Its low fertility allows it to flower for many more months than its fertile relatives.
 The gorgeous, ruby-pink and white flowers are extra-large and abundant.
 In our Denver, CO trials 'Desert Willie' flowers June through October!
-The bonus of minimal seed pods is obvious! #1 (6") pot, $30.00.
-Shipping for this item alone is $13.00.
+The bonus of minimal seed pods is obvious!
+4.5" pot, $20.00.

 This exciting new desert tree from plant explorer Allan Taylor is an outstanding seedling from northern collections of the species in New Mexico.
 It's powdery-blue, ferny branchlets make this tree shine!
 This conifer is estimated to be hardy from USDA zones 5-9.
 'Fandango' Arizona Cypress grows over a foot a year and will attain a height of over 40 feet.
 Its narrower profile (12 feet wide) makes it an ideal landscape specimen in the urban landscape where there is a need for moderately sized conifers.
 The beautiful, fern-like foliage is more reminiscent of Chamaecyparis nootkatensis. #1 (6") pots $30.00.
 Shipping for this item alone is $13.00.